chinamike65/hugo-tuolesi/content/book3/book3en.md

 (1) Disciples who hear the Dharma should always seek the Dharma… 165

-(2) Disciples who hear the Dharma must eradicate the faults of the three kinds of devices...
+(2) Disciples who hear the Dharma must eradicate the faults of the **three kinds of devices**...
 166

 3. There are six kinds of thoughts that disciples who hear the Dharma should have...
 168

 (1) Think of yourself as a patient...
 168

-(2) Think of the Master as a doctor...
+(2) Think of the Guru as a doctor...
 168

 (3) Think of the Dharma as medicine ……..
 168